vifon/ledger-web/README.md

 - The register view won't show any included files' contents, it only reads the main file.
 The other views are free from this limitation.

+### Known Bugs

+- The register view works correctly only if the Ledger journal uses the YYYY-MM-DD date format.

 ## Screenshots

 ### Mobile version